Daimler committed to electrification but bans are not the answer - CEO | Headlines

 Daimler AG's top executive said on Wednesday that while the company was committing to a COP26 agreement to phase out fossil fuel emitting cars by 2035 in major markets and 2040 globally, he did not believe all-out bans were the answer.
 A British government statement released earlier on Wednesday said six major automakers were set to sign a paper later in the day committing them to the goal of phasing out internal combustion engine cars (ICEs) in major markets by 2035 and globally by 2040, with Daimler among them.

-The fact that it caters to a luxury customer base means it is easier for the company to transition towards electric vehicles than mass-market producers, Kallenius said on Wednesday.
+The fact that it caters to a luxury customer base means it is easier for the company to transition towards electric vehicles than mass-market producers, Kallenius said.
 "We don't want to be in a situation for too long where we are dividing our resources in two directions," he said.

-"We have many hundreds of chips in a Mercedes - it does not help if you have one, another one is missing," Chief Executive Ola Källenius said.
+"We have many hundreds of chips in a Mercedes - it does not help if you have one, another one is missing," he said.
+The company is completely reorganising its supply chain to ensure it would be better protected from future shocks, the CEO said at a separate conference later in the day.

+(Writing by Victoria Waldersee, Nick Carey, Editing by Louise Heavens, Kirsten Donovan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)